google/moodle-on-gcp/docs/configuring-redis-cache-with-moodle.md

 2. Navigate to "Site admin" > "Plugins" > "Caching" > "Configuration".

-3. When installed, you should see a tick next to "Redis" under "Installed cache stores" and a link to add an instance, as depicted by the image below.
+3. When installed, you should see a tick next to "Redis" under "Installed cache stores" and a link to add an instance, as depicted in the image below.

 <p align="center">
     <img src="../img/Redis_cache_ready.png">